neicnordic/ganeti-os-nocloud/README.md

 ### Preparation

-Obtain [openstack-obtain-images][cloud-init images] for your guest Operating System.
+Obtain [cloud-init images][openstack-obtain-images] for your guest Operating System.

 Place the needed cloud-init images to `/var/cache/ganeti-cloudimg` and